Skip to main content

 Many IoT products process special category health and biometric data as well as data about users’ location.
 They may also be designed to create personalised experiences for their users, giving them many benefits.
 However, if you don’t follow a data protection by design and by default approach, your processing can lead to harms.

-The harms can include people feeling they’ve lost control over their personal information.
-In some cases, this can lead to psychological distress (such as anxiety).
-Children may be especially susceptible to psychological harms from information revealing details about their preferences and personalities.
+The harm can include people feeling they’ve lost control over their personal information.
+In some cases, this can lead to psychological distress (such as anxiety, anger, shame, fear and sadness).
+The knock-on effect of psychological distress often results in physical as well as financial harm.
+Children may be especially susceptible to psychological harm from information revealing details about their preferences and personalities.
 People may lose trust in how their IoT products process personal information.
-This can lead to a chilling effect when people don’ turn on the smart features.
+This can lead to a chilling effect when people don’t turn on the smart features.

 Personal data breaches relating to IoT products can often lead to financial or even physical harms.
 For example, people may become victims of fraud if their IoT product is hacked, or their home may be burgled if their smart lock’s security is breached.